BGoto808/BGoto808/README.md

 ### About Me 🌊:
 👋 Hello!
 I'm Bryson Goto and I'm a recent Electrical and Computer Engineering graduate from Oregon State University with a minor in Computer Science.
 I have experience in research and development with IoT projects.

 I grew up in Hawaii on the island of O'ahu.
-In my freetime, I enjoy playing badminton, video games, and spending time with my friends.
+In my freetime, I enjoy playing badminton 🏸, video games 🎮, and spending time with my friends 👪.
 I'm looking to program as a hobby and making cool things!

 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on random Discord bots to automate mundane tasks